-Worms fled sand and sought moisture, eating into the deep.
+Worms fled sand and sought moisture, eating deep into the dark.
 Larger worms left tunnels in their wakes.
 The largest worm carved caverns with twenty arms and twenty legs.
 When it exhaled it filled its labyrinths with frost.

 It cradled ten eggs, one in each pair of hands.
-A hundred gray fingers caressed the eggs’ moon-like surfaces.
 Their yolks radiated warmth alien to the underground, like distant stars at night.
 The largest worm bent its head to the first egg and continued bending, coiling around the eggs three times.
 Then its ten pairs of legs gripped its body with their knees, holding the worm in a tight wheel.
 Secured like this, it slept.

 It woke when it heard a voice.
 “Yo, Dainty.
 Over here.”